m1chaelwilliams/hacksu2025/README.md

 ### AI

-[stable_baselines3](https://stable-baselines3.readthedocs.io/en/master/) and [Gymnasium](https://gymnasium.farama.org/)  libraries were used for the Reinforcement Learning Model.
+The AI player is power by [stable_baselines3](https://stable-baselines3.readthedocs.io/en/master/) and [Gymnasium](https://gymnasium.farama.org/)  libraries, which were used for the Reinforcement Learning.

 ## Install